evgenyneu/evgenii.com/app/blog/_posts/2014-08-16-spring-button-animation-with-swift.md

 ---
 layout: blog_post
-title: "Animating button with spring effect in iOS/Swift"
+title: "Spring button animation in iOS/Swift"
 meta_description: "Shows spring button animation technique in iOS using Swift language"
 tags: programming
 ---

 In my app I have a big Play button.
-I wanted to show the button with a nice  bouncing effect to make it more noticeable and less boring:
+I wanted to show it with a nice bouncing effect to make it more noticeable and less boring.

 <div class='isTextCentered'>
   <img width='144' class='isTextCentered' src='/image/blog/2014-08-16-spring-style-animation-in-ios-with-swift.gif' alt='Spring style button animation iOS with Swift'>
 </div>

 This kind of animation is easy to create with just a few lines of code.
-First, we make the button smaller by applying scale transformation:
+First, I made the button smaller by applying scale transformation:

 ```swift
 button.transform = CGAffineTransformMakeScale(0.1, 0.1)
 ```
-Then we use spring style animation that resets the button to its initial state.
+Then I used spring style animation that resets the button to its initial state.

 ```swift
 UIView.animateWithDuration(2.0,